Quantum Steering Ellipsoids: Steering ellipsoids in a tetrahedron in the Bloch sphere correspond to separable states

 \section{Steering ellipsoids in a tetrahedron in the Bloch sphere correspond to separable states}

-We prove that for any $\elip$ inside a tetrahedron inside the Bloch sphere, there is a separable state with $\rho_B = \frac12\mathbb{I}$ and $\elip$ as its steering ellipse.
+We prove that for any $\elip_A$ inside a tetrahedron inside Alice's Bloch sphere, there is a separable state with $\rho_B = \frac12\mathbb{I}$ and $\elip_A$ is steering ellipsoid for qubit A. For the sake of brevity we drop the label A for the ellipsoid so that $\elip_A \equiv \elip$.
 We present the proofs for each possible dimension of $\elip$ separately, although each one is basically a slightly more involved version of the previous one.
 Note that in the 0 and 1 dimensional cases the requirement to fit inside a tetrahedron is trivially satisfied by any $\elip$ inside the Bloch sphere.

-This result suffices to show that any state with an ellipse that fits inside a tetrahedron is separable by the following argument.
-Suppose $\rho_{AB}$ has an ellipse that fits inside the tetrahedron.
-If $b = 1$ then $\rho_{AB}$ is a product state and we are done.
-Otherwise, apply a SLOCC operator to Bob and obtain $\tilde\rho_{AB}$ with $\ve b = 0$, recalling that SLOCC operators cannot change a state from being entangled to separable.
-This will leave Alice's ellipse unchanged whilst moving her reduced state to the centre of her ellipse.
-Since by the above statement there exists a separable state with the correct ellipse and reduced states, $\tilde\rho_{AB}$ must equal the separable state up to a choice of basis for Bob, and hence must itself be separable.
+This result suffices to show that any state with an ellipsoid that fits inside a tetrahedron is separable by the following argument.
+Suppose $\rho$ has an ellipsoid for Alice (which can be degenerate) that fits inside the tetrahedron.
+If $b = 1$ then $\rho$ is a product state and we are done.
+Otherwise, apply a SLOCC operator to Bob and obtain $\can\rho$ with $\ve b = 0$, recalling that SLOCC operators cannot change a state from being entangled to separable.
+This will leave Alice's ellipsoid $\elip$ unchanged whilst moving her reduced state to the centre of her ellipsoid.
+Since by the above statement there exists a separable state with the correct ellipsoid at A and reduced states, $\can\rho$ must equal this separable state up to a choice of basis for Bob (see section \ref{sec_RecRho}), and hence must itself be separable,

-In fact the separable states constructed below use a number of product states equal to the dimension of the ellipse plus one.
-Since the SLOCC operator and choice of basis for Bob do not affect the number of product states in a decomposition, we furthermore have that $\rho_{AB}$ can be built using that number of product states.
+In fact the separable states constructed below use a number of product states equal to the dimension of the ellipsoid plus one.
+Since the SLOCC operator and choice of basis for Bob do not affect the number of product states in a decomposition, we furthermore have that $\rho$ can be built using that number of product states.